RobbeElsermans/SSR/Portfolio/SSR_Portfolio/Pages/BLE_Module/nRF52_SEEED_XIAO.md

 ```
 A total of 13 bytes.

-The STM32L4 periodically wakes up to check whether the BLE module needs to be activated.
+The STM32L412KB periodically wakes up to check whether the BLE module needs to be activated.
 If activation is required, the BLE module is brought out of deep sleep by triggering a high signal on the GPIO2 pin.

-After awakening the BLE module, the STM32L4 waits for it to become available on the I2C bus.
-Once the BLE module signals its availability, the STM32L4 sends a `ble_module_data_t` structure containing specific parameters to the BLE module via I2C.
+After awakening the BLE module, the STM32L412KB waits for it to become available on the I2C bus.
+Once the BLE module signals its availability, the STM32L412KB sends a `ble_module_data_t` structure containing specific parameters to the BLE module through I2C.

 Based on the provided `mode`, the BLE module will either perform a beacon operation or a scanning operation for a specified duration, defined by `air_time`.

-Upon completing the operation, the BLE module waits for the STM32L4 to request the result.
+Upon completing the operation, the BLE module waits for the STM32L412KB to request the result.
 The result is either a `ble_beacon_result_t` or a `ble_scan_result_t`, depending on the mode selected at the start of the process.

 *ble_beacon_result_t*  is selected when mode 0 or beacon mode was selected.
 ```c